 In 2002, the Honors Program left 180 and 186 South College Ave. and moved to the second and third floors of Elliot Hall, located on Main Street.
 The program was moved back to 186 South College soon after.

-Today, a faculty dean, a deputy director, six professional staff members, and two administrative assistants work together to create an academic and co-curricular experience for Honors students each year.
+Today, a faculty dean, a deputy dean, six professional staff members, and two administrative assistants work together to create an academic and co-curricular experience for Honors students each year.

 Expanding Honors Offerings